BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/E-Post/first steps/setup/reportselection.md

 Only reports with a check mark in the **"Use for E-POST"** option are taken into account.

-***The Connector 365 E-POST App is powered by the E-POSTBUSINESS API, a service of the Deutsche Post**
+When using the **Connector 365 Addressee Control** app at the same time, there is also the option of determining the origin of the address data: [Setup target addresses per report](en-us/apps/addressee-control/first-steps/setup/target-addresses/)